Russel88/DAtest/README.md

     ##  [1] "10" "9"  "3"  "4"  "7"  "8"  "1"  "6"  "2"  "5"

-    # And indeed, it finds the 10 spiked features ("1" to "10") and nothing else
+And indeed, it finds the 10 spiked features ("1" to "10") and nothing else!

-    # Wilcoxon test was predicted to find all spike-ins (Spike.detect.rate = 1.0), but have a too high FDR:
+Wilcoxon test was predicted to find all spike-ins (Spike.detect.rate = 1.0), but have a too high FDR:
     res2 <- DA.wil(df, predictor = vec)
     res2[res2$pval.adj < 0.05,"Feature"]

     ##  [1] "1"   "2"   "3"   "4"   "5"   "6"   "7"   "8"   "9"   "10"  "16"
     ## [12] "95"  "121" "122" "125" "141" "148" "159"

-    # It finds feature "1" to "10", but also 8 other non-spiked features!
+It finds feature "1" to "10", but also 8 other non-spiked features!

 **Things to consider:**